Calories Burned Calculator

 Cooking: 75–130 kcal/hour

-Grocery shopping: 120–200 kcal/hour
+Grocery Shopping: 120–200 kcal/hour

-Q: How does age impact calorie burn?
+Q: How does age affect calorie burn?

 Q: Why does running burn more than walking?

-A: Two factors:
+A: Two reasons:

-Muscle engagement: Running activates 50% more muscle fibers.
+Running activates 50% more muscle fibers.

 Q: How accurate are fitness trackers?